 1. Kubernetes-Native and Cloud-Native Integration

 Tekton is designed specifically for Kubernetes environments, making it a perfect fit for organizations running microservices or cloud-native applications.
-Unlike GitLab CI or GitHub Actions, which require some integration overhead, Tekton runs directly within Kubernetes clusters, taking full advantage of Kubernetes’ orchestration, scaling, and security features.
+Unlike GitLab CI or GitHub Actions, which require some integration overhead, Tekton runs directly within Kubernetes clusters, taking full advantage of Kubernetes’ features.

 2. Fine-Grained Control and Flexibility

 Tekton provides more control over task execution, pipeline structure, and parameterization compared to traditional CI/CD tools.
-This flexibility allows you to build complex, customized workflows for each microservice, ensuring that each service pipeline can run independently and with the exact configuration you need.
+This flexibility allows you to build complex, customized workflows for each microservice from your code.

 3. Vendor-Neutral, Open-Source Solution

 Tekton is completely open-source and vendor-neutral, meaning you’re not locked into a specific CI/CD ecosystem like GitLab or GitHub.
-This gives you the freedom to use Tekton in any Kubernetes environment, whether it’s self-hosted, on-prem, or in the cloud, without being tied to a specific platform.
+This gives you the freedom to use Tekton in any Kubernetes environment.

 Key Concepts